-- 11. Establish that if a Service Member has not recorded in full or in part an interaction with a member of the public, the Service Member must document the specific reason that a recording was not made in part or in full using a designated process, which process must include review of the documentation by a Member designated by the Chief of Police; - 12.
-Establish training requirements for Service Members to fulfill prior to being issued a body-worn camera, and subsequent on-going training requirements, so as to ensure that Service Members are able to comply in full with this Policy; - 13.
-Establish a framework for reviewing of recordings by supervisors on a regular basis to ensure compliance with procedures and determine the need for additional training or other measures; - 14.
-Establish the framework for discipline of Service Members who fail to comply with this Policy or the Procedure, and in particular, where Service Members have failed to comply with the requirements as set out in sections 4-11;
+13. Establish that if a Service Member has not recorded in full or in part an interaction with a member of the public, the Service Member must document the specific reason that a recording was not made in part or in full using a designated process, which process must include a review by a Member designated by the Chief of Police;

+- 14. Establish training requirements for Service Members to fulfill prior to being issued a body-worn camera, and subsequent on-going training requirements, so as to ensure that Service Members are able to comply in full with this Policy; - 15.
+Establish a framework for reviewing of recordings by supervisors on a regular basis to: - a.
+Ensure compliance with Procedures; - b.
+Identify and address evidence of explicit or implicit bias and discrimination; and - c.
+Determine the need for additional training or other measures; - 16.
+Establish the framework for discipline of Service Members who fail to comply with this Policy or the Procedure(s), and in particular, where Service Members have failed to comply with the requirements as set out in sections 4-13;